huggingface/transformers/docs/source/en/model_doc/llava.md

 # Note that the template simply formats your prompt, you still have to tokenize it and obtain pixel values for your images
 print(text_prompt)
 >>> "USER: <image>\n<What’s shown in this image?
-ASSISTANT: This image shows a red stop sign.</s>USER: Decsribe the image in more details.
+ASSISTANT: This image shows a red stop sign.</s>USER: Describe the image in more details.
 ASSISTANT:"
 ```

 - If you want to construct a chat prompt yourself, below is a list of prompt formats accepted by each llava checkpoint: